Aebad-2006/Lab11/README.md

 # Lab 11

-## Student Portfolio
+## Git & GitHub Lab Task

-This is a simple portfolio website created using HTML and CSS.
+This is a simple HTML and CSS website created for the Git & GitHub Lab.

 Created by:
 Aebad Humair